knitcodemonkey/processes/productivity/documentation_culture.md

 > Always be training your replacement.
 You can't get promoted, go on vacation, or expand your department if you don't leave documentation and training in your wake.

 Video tours.
 Create/Edit Document together.
 Delegate teaching to others so that they learn it well enough to give the tour or write the docs or teach someone else.

-> Is there a doc for this?
-We should create one and work on it together if there isn't.

-At first, people won't write docs because it won't be part of their process.
-This reminder is often all it takes to start that process.

 ## The Documention